Recreation Parks and Tourism — Road to Success

 The Department has an internationally recognized history of accomplishment in instruction, research, and public service.
 The faculty and staff maintain this tradition.
 The Department has assembled a superior teaching and research faculty.
 The department’s multi-disciplinary and distinguished faculty has generated hundreds of books, scientific journal articles and technical reports, and has provided intellectual leadership in recreation, park and tourism sciences throughout the world.

 Facilities and Services

-RPTS is located on the 4th floor of the brand new AGLS building.
+RPTS is located on the 4th floor of the AGLS building.
 There are two computer labs on the floor; the undergraduate lab has 42 microcomputer workstations reserved for the exclusive use of recreation, park and tourism students, the graduate lab has 12 workstations.
 A wireless internet connection serves the entire building.